pmitra01/pmitra01.github.io/_posts/2023-10-16-how-many-data-points-is-a-prompt-worth.markdown

 </div>

   - The 3-stages of the fine-tuning recipe indicated above:
-	- **Pretrained FM Selection**: Take a foundational LLM which was pretrained at scale on subject domains and data formats that are relevant to your task.
+	- **Stage 1 -Pretrained FM Selection**: Take a foundational LLM which was pretrained at scale on subject domains and data formats that are relevant to your task.
 In case no suitable FM is available in domain of interest, one might also consider pretraining an LLM from scratch (e.g. BloomBergGPT)
-    - **Supervised Fine-tuning/Instruction Tuning**: Adapt all or some of FM weights by supervised fine-tuning on task-appropriate data points formatted as prompt-response pairs.
+    - **Stage 2 - Supervised Fine-tuning/Instruction Tuning**: Adapt all or some of FM weights by supervised fine-tuning on task-appropriate data points formatted as prompt-response pairs.
 In case of multi-task fine-tuning each task dataset may be formatted with its own distinct instruction sets or prefix(e.g. FLAN-lineage of models, T5).
-Parameter-Efficient Fine-Tuning (PEFT) methods may be used to update only part of the LLM weights [5].
+Parameter-Efficient Fine-Tuning (PEFT) methods may be used to update only part of the LLM weights [9].
 		- In a broad strokes, ChatGPT is the output of instruction fine-tuning GPT-3.5+ over training examples that were in format of completing conversational dialog pairs (ChatGPT also involves another layer of fine-tuning where the model output is aligned to human preferences using RLHF)